TheRealVSSVSSN/SunnyRP/Example_Frameworks/es_extended/docs.md

 # es_extended Documentation

 ## Overview and Runtime Context
-ES Extended (ESX) is a foundational framework providing player persistence, inventory, jobs, commands, and a basic HUD for FiveM roleplay servers.
-It runs both client and server Lua scripts, communicates with a MySQL database, and serves an HTML-based NUI for HUD elements.
-Dependencies include `mysql-async`, `async`, and `spawnmanager` configured in the manifest.
+ES Extended is a legacy roleplay framework for FiveM that manages players, inventory, jobs, accounts and a minimal HUD.
+The resource ships both client and server Lua scripts, shared utility modules, an HTML based NUI, and interacts with a MySQL database via `mysql-async`.
+It exports a `getSharedObject` method so other resources can access the ESX API.

 ## File Inventory
 - **Client**